lovelyqian/Embodied-One-Shot-Video-Recognition/README.md

 - without augmentation methof: `test_network_baseline()`
 - with augmentation method: `test_network_aug_segment()`

+if you want to conduct exeperinments on UnrealAction, chmoify the global path in `utils.py`, other operations are the same as miniKinetics.

 # Citing
 If you find this code useful for your research, please consider citing the following paper: